CloudKlass/AVD/Instructions/Labs_EntraID/08_Implement_and_manage_Azure_Virtual_Desktop_profiles_Entra_ID_only.md

 1. From the list select the storage account you created earlier, under the Data storage section select File share then select the share fxlogix.

-1. On the fxlogix page select browse, then select the + Add directory link, enterthe name Profiles in the box and press ok.
+1. On the fxlogix page select browse, then select the + Add directory link, enter the name Profiles in the box and press ok.

 1. On the fxlogix page select the Manage access link, on the Manage access page select + Add Security Id, from the pop up tab select Creator owner and then save.
 In the display pane press the edit pencil next to the Creator owner, set the following permissions then press done.